ainfanzon/MariaDB_examples/maxscl/failover/README.md

 $ /mdb/maxscl/failover/loop.sh<br>

 > Select the database server that match the IP address and server name from step one above.
-Then execute the following command no that database server.
+Then execute the following command on that database server.

 $ SHUTDOWN;